LehSeb/fstabFromYaml/README.md

 # fstabFromYaml
-Create an fstab file from a YAMl file.
+Create an fstab file from a YAML file.

 ## Installation